— M.A., Colorado State University

 - E-mail: firstname.lastname@example.org

 - Office Hours: Tuesdays, 11:00am-1:00pm

 Christine Wheatley is a PhD Candidate in the Department of Sociology and a Graduate Fellow in the Urban Ethnography Lab at the University of Texas at Austin.
-Her research concerns state-migrant relations, immigration law, citizenship, race and ethnicity, and new patterns of return migration.
-Her dissertation examines deportation processes in the United States and how current U.S. immigration law and enforcement practices impact deported migrants and other returning migrants in Mexico.
-For this study, she conducted binational ethnographic fieldwork, including participant observation and in-depth interviews, for 20 months between 2010 and 2014 at two immigrant detention centers and an immigration court during deportation hearings in central Texas and in multiple hometowns of returning migrants in Jalisco and Oaxaca, Mexico.
+Her research concerns state-migrant relations, law, citizenship, and international migration.
+Her dissertation examines the social impacts of current United States immigration laws and enforcement practices on U.S. institutions directly involved in the process of removal of non-citizens and on deported migrants and other returning migrants in Mexico.
+For this study, she conducted binational ethnographic fieldwork, including participant observation and in-depth interviews, for 22 months between 2010 and 2014 at deportation hearings in an immigration court and immigrant detention centers in central Texas and in multiple hometowns of returning migrants in Jalisco and Oaxaca, Mexico.

 Her recent publications include: